nadegeferket/TSA-QualityofLife/README.md

 ```
 ## Twitter sentiment classifier
-For the classification of the sentiment the collected tweets are containing, the 'vlaams-twitter-sentiment-model' of Statistics Flanders is used.
+For the classification of the sentiment the collected tweets are containing, the 'vlaams-twitter-sentiment-model' of Statistics Flanders is used (link to their Github: https://github.com/vsa-datascience/vlaams-twitter-sentiment-model).
 Small steps of pre-processing of the Tweets are added in order to eliminate errors in the process.
 ```python

 from twitter_sentiment_classifier import batch_predict